electrious/web-editor/readme.md

-# A 3D editor built with TypeScript and Three.js
+# A 3D editor built with PureScript and Three.js

 ## How to install:
 * install the 'yarn' package manager on your platform.